Bananeroo/C-Projects/README.md

 Code from Allocator, Fat16 Reader and Crone should works pretty well, Game code you launch at your own responsibility

-Allocator is just a my (very simple and truncated) implementation of malloc and calloc in C
+Allocator is just a my (very simple) implementation of malloc and calloc in C

-Crown - schedile and run sh script by using C
+Crown - schedule and run sh script by using C

 FAT16 Reader - allow to read raw FAT16 bin file, CMD input offer functions like "dir, cat, cd, pwd" and some more (some day i swear i will correct all that stupid comparison of string and create boot sector structure to store data)